Cervical Screening Test frequently asked questions

 Results of further investigations such as colposcopies and biopsies will also be recorded as these results affect how often you will need Cervical Screening Tests in the future.

-Can I choose to 'opt off' the Registry?
+Can I choose to 'opt off' the Register?

-If you do not want your results recorded on the Registry, you can request to cease correspondence or alternatively you can opt off the Registry.
-Opting off the Registry involves the deletion of all your information and details from the Register’s information system.
+If you do not want your results recorded on the Register, you can request to cease correspondence or alternatively you can opt off the Register.
+Opting off the Register involves the deletion of all your information and details from the Register’s information system.

-Once you have been deleted you can no longer be located on the Registry, you will no longer receive reminders when you’re overdue for a Cervical Screening Test, and the Register is unable to act as a safety net for the follow-up of any abnormal tests.
-For more information, please visit information about opting out of the Register, alternatively, you can remain on the Registers.
+Once you have been deleted you can no longer be located on the Register, you will no longer receive reminders when you’re overdue for a Cervical Screening Test, and the Register is unable to act as a safety net for the follow-up of any abnormal tests.
+For more information, please visit information about opting out of the Register.

 How can I update my contact details on the Register?